jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 Finetuner provides several widely used backbone models, including `resnet`, `efficientnet`, `clip` and `bert`.
+Thereby, for most of them, Finetuner provides multiple variants, e.g, the common `resnet50 ` and the more complex `resnet152` model.

 Finetuner will convert these backbone models to embedding models by removing the *head* or applying *pooling*,